HIV and Adolescents and Young Adults

 Why can medication adherence be difficult for AYA?

 Several factors can make medication adherence difficult for AYA with HIV.
-Negative beliefs and attitudes about HIV (called stigma) can make adherence especially difficult for AYA living with HIV.
-They may skip medicine doses to hide their HIV-positive status from others.
+Negative beliefs and attitudes about HIV (called stigma) can make adherence especially difficult for AYA with HIV.
+To avoid stigma or judgment from peers, they may skip medicine doses to hide their HIV status.

 The following factors can also affect medication adherence:

-The HIVinfo fact sheet, Following an HIV Treatment Regimen: Steps to Take Before and After Starting HIV Medicines, includes tips on adherence.
-Some of the tips may be useful to AYA with HIV and their parents or caregivers.
+The HIVinfo fact sheets HIV Treatment Adherence and Following an HIV Treatment Regimen: Steps to Take Before and After Starting HIV Medicines include tips on adherence.
+Some of these tips may be useful to AYA with HIV and their parents or caregivers.

 This fact sheet is based on information from the following sources: